conery/dexter/docs/dex.md

 └── regexp.csv
 ```

-A typical session with Dexter then starts with going to this folder and running various commands:
+A typical session with Dexter starts with going to this folder and running various commands:
 ```shell
 $ cd Finances
 $ dex report --audit